When planning content, the main cost-driving metric is the word count.

 That’s why these paid tools are helpful if you’re producing content at scale.
 You’ll be able to find more accurate word counts and potentially reduce your content budget.

-Another good on-page search engine optimization tool that calculates word counts quickly is Surfer SEO.
+Another good on-page search engine optimization tool is Surfer SEO.
 One thing it has that Frase doesn’t is a nice visual representation for the top results in Google.

 This feature is great for content optimization.
 Once your blog post is published, you can plot its count on the graph and see how it compares to the top results on Google.

-Post length matters.
 After analyzing the top 10 websites in five different niches, we found that the highest-ranking blog posts were between 2,566 and 2,736 words.
-Our study shows the word count "sweet spot" will vary slightly depending on your niche and the type of blog post you are writing.
+Our study also shows the word count "sweet spot" will vary slightly depending on your niche and the type of blog post you are writing.